dacoder101/dacoder101/README.md

 ## 👋 Hi there, I'm bobbo :D

-I'm a fourteen-year-old intermediate programmer who occasionally opens an IDE to experiment with something new.
+I'm a fourteen-year-old intermediate programmer who occasionally opens an IDE to experiment with some code.
 I have knowledge of various languages and CS concepts.
 Learn more about me by visiting [my website](https://bobboe.live).

 I'm looking forward to the next major project, whenever that will be...